TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       providing a way to define interfaces when other techniques like :func:`hasattr` would be clumsy or subtly wrong (for example with :ref:`magic methods <special-lookup>`).
 ABCs introduce virtual
-      subclasses, which are classes that don't inherit from a class but are still recognized by :func:`isinstance` and :func:`issubclass`; see the :mod:`abc` module documentation.
-Python comes with many built-in ABCs for data structures (in the :mod:`collections.abc` module), numbers (in the :mod:`numbers` module), streams (in the :mod:`io` module), import finders and loaders (in the :mod:`importlib.abc` module).
+      subclasses, which are classes that don't inherit kutoka a kundi but are still recognized by :func:`isinstance` and :func:`issubclass`; see the :mod:`abc` module documentation.
+Python comes with many built-in ABCs for data structures (in the :mod:`collections.abc` module), numbers (in the :mod:`numbers` module), streams (in the :mod:`io` module), agiza finders and loaders (in the :mod:`importlib.abc` module).
 You can create your own ABCs with the :mod:`abc` module.